 NOTE 12: OpenAPI files can contain references to other OpenAPI files.
 Changes to referenced parts of such other OpenAPI files need to be considered when determining if and how to update an API version.

-NOTE 13: The API version number is incremented using 3GPP change requests.
+NOTE 13: The API version number of those version fields managed by 3GPP is incremented using 3GPP change requests.